The Expert Guide to Essential Fly Casting Techniques

 The United States Fly Fishing Team and most international world champion teams choose European nymphing as a primary way of catching their fish.
 Let that sink in.

-Spey, King of the Kings (and Steelhead)
+Spey: King of the Kings (and Steelhead)

 I feel very fortunate to live a short drive away from the namesake river for a style of spey: the Skagit.
 Though, as of last year, this fishery had opened for the first time in maybe 10 years, and then come this steelhead season of 2020, it had closed down again.

 Steelhead fishing is tough, ask anyone, and current-day situations don’t make it any easier.
 Since I’ve started pursuing steelhead and salmon more consistently, I have found a burning passion for conservation.
-I just want to throw it out there that anyone who wants their children to enjoy a spey cast for steelhead should really be just as passionate for conservation of wild species as they are for the sport that they love.
+I just want to throw it out there that anyone who wants their children to enjoy a spey cast for steelhead should really be just as passionate about the conservation of wild species as they are for the sport that they love.

 Skagit fishing features a larger “shooting head” (front of the fly line) than its counterpart, Scandinavian spey, or “scandi.”
 Skagit typically features an interchangeable tip with various levels of sinking capability.
 Skagit also typically features the ability to launch larger flies than Scandi.
 Scandi, though, can provide some absolute bomber casts with such distance and looping shapes that will impress just about anyone.
 I am convinced that if Michelangelo fly fished, he would have a Scandi setup.